favna/ribbon/docs/index.md

 ## lockdown ⇒ <code>Message</code>
 Moderation LockdownCommand - Lockdown a channel
-NOTE: Once locked it will be locked to the `@everyone` role and depending on your permissions setup it may be that only people with the `administrator` role will have access to the channel.
+Once locked it will be locked to the `@everyone` or whichever role you specified.
+Depending on your permissions setup it may be that only people with the `administrator` role will have access to the channel.
 This may also mean that the bot won't have access if it doesn't have administrator role so you cannot use the `unlock` command until you give it that permission!
 **Aliases**: `lock`, `ld`